Teaching Social Skills

 1. "Manners" & positive interaction with others

--approaching others in social acceptable ways
+-how to approach others in social acceptable ways

--how to make and keep friends
+-how to make & keep friends

 2. Appropriate classroom behavior

--work habits/academic survival skills
+- work habits/academic survival skills

 -listening